oslabs-beta/Opal/README.md

 You can access specific metrics for a function either by scrolling down in the corresponding "Function App View" and clicking that function or from the "List View".
 <p><img src="assets/tutorial/functionspecific.gif" width="720px" /></p>

+Timespan and granularity can be chosen in the Function View in the same was as above.

 Due to Azure SDK limitations, the "List View" for functions and the "Function View" are only available if the user also adds service principal information to their .env.

 ## FAQ